elasticweb/formbuilder/README.md

 # formbuilder

 Form builder for CodeIgniter.
 Used https://github.com/wallter/codeigniter_bootstrap_form_builder and HMVC.
-For correct operation the library, you need to install HMVC.
+You need to install HMVC for correct work with library.

 1. Load Libraries
 ==============